 Please note, our availability for pet sitting is limited.

 Our bills go out via email each month and will include all services rendered up until the date of the bill.
 Your billing email will be sent by our Finance Lead, Danny.
 If you prefer to receive an ongoing paper bill in the mail, please request this from Danny as well.

 Canine Adventure accepts cash, checks, and credit card payments (Visa, Mastercard, American Express, and Discover).
 Cash can be left out for your dog handler, just let them know where it will be and label it so they know it's the bill payment.
 Please do not mail cash.
 Checks should be written to Canine Adventure LLC and can be left for your dog handler or mailed to our PO Box (Canine Adventure LLC, PO Box 28945, Henrico, VA 23228).
 Please include your dog's name and your last name in the subject line of the check (i.e. Spot Smith) to ensure that we credit your account properly.
-Please note that checks will be credited to your account within 5 business days of receipt, but may take up to 2 weeks from receipt to be deposited.
+Please note that checks will be credited to your account within 5 business days of receipt.

 Credit Cards- We require each customer to have a credit card on file with Canine Adventure to ensure prompt payment for the services we've rendered.
 If you receive your bill and would like to charge it to your credit card immediately, please just reply to your billing email and we'll take care of it.
 Should we receive no payment by the next month, we will send a notification email and the outstanding balance will be charged to the credit card we have on file for you.
-If you would like to set up auto pay, please do this via our online account management system.
-Auto pay customers will receive a 3% credit on their monthly bill.
+If you would like to set up auto pay, please do this via our online account management system or contact Danny (firstname.lastname@example.org).
+Auto pay customers will receive a 3% discount.

 -Meeting your Dog Handler-